 Wage garnishments are one way that the IRS can use to force you to pay a delinquent tax debt.
 They can be up to 25% of your disposable income and will restrict how much you have to spend every month.
 Let’s look at what wage garnishments are and how to stop them.

-A wage garnishment is a payment made out of your pay check by your employer direct to the IRS to cover a tax debt.
+A wage garnishment is a payment made out of your paycheck by your employer directly to the IRS to cover a tax debt.
 You cannot stop your employer from paying it and they cannot refuse the IRS as they will be breaking the law.

 Wage garnishments can be made for federal and state taxes.
 If you owe both then the federal tax takes priority out of the 25% of your disposable income + 100% of your bonuses.